 If you’re planning a visit to Spain off the beaten track, you definitely chose the right country to travel to.
 Not only is Spain a paradise in summer, as everyone knows.
 But it’s also a perfect place to stay for a few days during the colder months, especially taking into account the more than 18.000 timeless villages you can find here.
-Keep reading to know my (really special and affordable) picks!

 The Mudejar Olmedo (Valladolid)